Astros' Keuchel (7-0) to DL with pinched nerve

 The Astros expect Keuchel to miss only one start, and the DL move is retroactive to Wednesday.
 The left-hander was scheduled to pitch Monday.

-Keuchel pitched just five innings in his last start -- a 12-2 win over the Marlins on Tuesday -- allowed two runs on four hits while striking out five.
+Keuchel pitched just five innings in his last start -- a 12-2 win over the Marlins on Tuesday -- allowed two runs on four hits while striking out four.

 The Astros recalled left-hander Ashur Tolliver from Triple-A Fresno to take Keuchel's spot on the roster.